What Is Juul and Is It Better for You Than Smoking?

 That makes Juul incredibly addictive, so it's not the kind of thing you want to dabble in or experiment with—Dr. Winickoff says that, with the amount of nicotine in each pod, you could easily get hooked within a week.
 "In fact, the younger you are, the more quickly you get addicted," he adds.
 "It changes your brain to be nicotine-hungry by upping the regulation of receptors in the reward center of the brain, and there's some good evidence that nicotine addiction itself potentiates, or increases, addiction to other substances."
-Which means it'll be even harder to quit.
-(Related: Smoking Effects Your DNA—Even Decades After You Quit.)
+Which means it'll be even harder to quit, one of the most explicit Juul side effects.
+(Related: Smoking Effects Your DNA-Even Decades After You Quit.)

 Juul Side Effects

-Juul has only been on the market for three years, so right now doctors and researchers don't really know what health risks the product might lead to.
+The e-cigarette brand has only been on the market for three years, so right now doctors and researchers don't really know the Juul side effects and what health risks the product might lead to.
 "The chemicals in electronic cigarettes, in general, have not been tested," says Dr. Winickoff.